Salvo1108/EasyAgreement-IGES/README.md

 3) Aggiunta funzionalità per la visualizzazione della graduatoria.
 (Profilo Studente)

 #########
-1) Graphic improvements
-2) Added functionality for viewing the annual call for Erasmus.
+1) Added functionality for viewing the annual call for Erasmus.
 (Student Profile)
-3) Added functionality of forwarding the application to the External Tutor (Student Profile) with consequent notification to the External Tutor.
-4) Interview management functionality added (addition of a new profile in db: International Mobility Commission) with consequent assignment of points and ranking list.
+2) Interview management functionality added (addition of a new profile in db: International Mobility Commission) with consequent assignment of points and ranking list.
-5) Added functionality for viewing the ranking.
+3) Added functionality for viewing the ranking.
 (Student Profile)

 ## Getting started